jdluu/Modern-Portfolio/src/pages/projects/project-2.md

 intro: "A web application with a custom, secured web analytics dashboard and reporting system."

-homeImg:
+homeImg: "../images/homeWAD.png"

-homeImgAlt: "Lorem ipsum dolor sit amet"
+homeImgAlt: "The home page of our Admin Dashboard web application."

 date: "May 2023-June 2023"